wrapl/minilang/docs/library/sequence.rst

    Returns a new sequence which produces the keys of :mini:`Sequence`.

-:mini:`fun batch(Sequence: sequence, Size: integer, Function: function): sequence` Returns a new sequence that calls :mini:`Function` with each batch of :mini:`Size` values produced by :mini:`Sequence` and produces the results.
+:mini:`fun batch(Sequence: sequence, Size: integer, Shift?: integer, Function: function): sequence` Returns a new sequence that calls :mini:`Function` with each batch of :mini:`Size` values produced by :mini:`Sequence` and produces the results.